 Concept cars tend to be crazy, way-out-there-futuristic takes on where cars are going in the future.
-Some concepts cars, like the 1989 Dodge Viper RT/10, look a few years into the distance and result in production vehicles with similar styling.
-Other concept cars, like the ones on this list, look much, much further into the future.
-Most of the vehicles on this list weren’t meant to ever go into production, but were used to highlight design chops, to showcase how radical cars could look without regulations, and, this may be a surprise, for fun.
+Some concept cars, like the 1989 Dodge Viper RT/10, look a few years into the distance and result in production vehicles with similar styling.
+Other concept cars, like the weird cars on this list, look much, much further into the future.

 9. 1956 General Motors Firebird II

 Car designers take a lot of inspiration from the aviation industry, which makes sense.
 To reach high speeds and, well, fly, planes have to use physics and witchcraft to stay in the sky.
-While cars don’t fly, not yet at least, they also have to use physics and witchcraft to keep the wind at bay to hit high speeds.
+While cars don’t fly, not yet, at least, they also have to use physics and witchcraft to keep the wind at bay to hit high speeds.

 In 1956, General Motors showcased the Firebird II, which took a little too much inspiration from airplanes.
 Not only did the concept look like a jet, but it was actually powered by a jet engine — hence the absurd rear end.
 Power came from a Whirlfire GT-304 gas turbine engine that made 200 horsepower at an insane 35,000 rpm.
-Beyond the jet engine, the concept had some other futuristic elements like a titanium body, four-wheel independent suspension, disc brakes, quad-zone climate control, a two-way communications system, which would eventually turn into OnStar, and a rearview camera.

 8. 1980 Citroen Karin